 - Make sure it’s mobile-friendly: since most people nowadays check their emails on their phone.
 It’s important to ensure that your signature looks good on multiple devices.

 Try using the WiseStamp free email signature maker to create a custom email signature where you can design the look exactly how you want it.
-It also have tons of different social media icons to choose from.
+It also has tons of different social media icons to choose from.
 So, you can add all your different channels to your email signature, as well as links to your blog posts, promotional banners, and even legal disclaimers.

 Whether you are a freelancer, entrepreneur, or small business, Wisestamp can provide you with a signature solution that is simply unmatched anywhere else.
 We enable you to add a rich and professional signature to every email you send.